Joey Tribbiani: Seasons 6 and 7

 In seasons 6 and 7, he lands a starring role as Detective "Mac" Machiavelli in a short-lived and bad cop show called Mac and C.H.E.E.S.E., which Chandler described as "one of the worst things ever... and not just on TV."
-Joey had high hopes for the series, however Mac and C.H.E.E.S.E. was canceled halfway through its first season.
+Joey has high hopes for the series; however, Mac and C.H.E.E.S.E. is canceled halfway through its first season.

-In Season 7, Joey auditions for the role of Dr. Striker Ramoray, a new character on "Days of Our Lives" and Drake Ramoray's brother, but he doesn't get that role.
+In Season 7, Joey auditions for the role of Dr. Striker Ramoray, a new character on "Days of Our Lives" and Drake Ramoray's brother, but he does not get the role.
 Eventually, Joey's luck turns when he gets back his role as Dr. Drake Ramoray and is even nominated for an award for Best Returning Character, first as a character in a coma, then revived through a brain transplant with another character, Jessica Lockhart (played by Susan Sarandon).

 In Season 7, he later replaces Lockhart as Dr. Drake "Jessica" Ramoray.
 Later, in the spin-off Joey, it turns out that he loses his role as Dr. Drake Ramoray and has to again hunt for a new job.

 Later in season 7, Joey lands a supporting role as "Tony", a soldier, in a major film opposite an Oscar-nominated actor named Richard Crosby (Gary Oldman).
 The film is a World War I period film entitled Over There.
 Later Chandler accompanies Joey to the premiere of the film.

 Appearance in other seasons

 Joey is also briefly a sperm donor for a medical experiment; at the end, the hospital would pay any donor $700.
-This was later mentioned when Monica goes to a sperm bank.
+This is later mentioned when Monica goes to a sperm bank.
 Joey finds to his dismay that his sperm is not popular.

 He also works at the restaurant "Alessandro's" where Monica is head chef, nicknaming himself "Dragon" while on the job.
 Monica hires him just so she can fire him to intimidate the other employees who pay her no respect, but he makes a lot of tips and backs out of the deal, only to realize how important his getting fired was to Monica.
 He then sets himself up to be fired the next day.

 He spends one episode working with Chandler as an entry-level data processor.
 He treats the job like another acting role, in which he is "Joseph the Processing Guy" and creates a complex back-story for the character.
 Chandler begins to dislike the Joseph character when he starts showing up Chandler at work.
 Joey eventually leaves after Chandler pretends to be sleeping with Joey's "pretend wife".

 Prior to Monica and Chandler's wedding, when the two admit that they were having trouble finding someone to perform the ceremony, Joey volunteers for the role, subsequently getting himself ordained over the Internet to entitle him to perform the marriage.
 He has apparently retained this role until Season Ten when he performed the ceremony for Phoebe's wedding.